raspberrypilearning/dont-fall-in/en/step_4.md

 --- /task ---

 --- task ---
+**Test:** Play your game and try missing a platform, make sure you hear the lose sound.

+--- /task ---

+--- task ---

 Add code to your **Platform** sprites to stop them moving when the **Character** sprite reaches the **End platform** - or falls in!